 Every year, we write our new year resolutions.
-For many of us would have put regular exercise as one of the top resolutions.
-But if we think back to previous years, how many times has that happened?
-Perhaps you wrote at the top of your list: Run a 5K.
-Lose 20lb.
-You were all fired up, joined a gym, did some workouts, posted them on Facebook… then what happened?
-Things just fizzled out as other things crowded exercise out of your Life and on Facebook.
+For many of us, exercise is near the top.
+But if we look back to previous years, how many times has that happened?
+Sure, you wrote down like run a 5K or lose 20lb.
+You’re all fired up, join a gym, do some workouts, post them on Facebook… then what happens?
+Things just fizzle out as other things crowd exercise out of your Life and Facebook.

 Einstein defined insanity, as doing the same thing over and over again, and expecting different results.
 So this year, let’s heed his wisdom.
 Let’s take a different approach.
 Let’s not worry about exercises, programmes, equipment, shoes.
 Let’s talk about the real key that helps people make real, lasting changes.
 The MINDSET.

 (Watch the video instead by clicking the link)

-Something I tell people when talking about relationships is “fall in love slowly”.
+A concept I teach when I coach guys on relationships is “fall in love slowly”.
 That applies surprisingly well here!
 When you start a new Lifestyle, you’re in a sense creating a new relationship with yourself.
-So nurture and integrate it slowly, and don’t create sudden shocks but work on a slow integration, into your Life.
+So nurture and integrate it slowly, and don’t create sudden shocks into your Life.

-Idea 2: Set Realistic Goals and Measure Success Against Your Baseline
+Idea 2: Take Small Steps to a Big Goal and Measure Success Against Your Baseline

 If you’re over 35, and you haven’t exercised for over ten years, don’t go crazy and kill yourself trying to run a four minute mile or bench press 500lb!
 You need to break in slowly or you will get broken.

 Here’s the truth.
 We’re all working, running a business, have families, and other commitments.
 Something WILL come up!